Jopyth/MMM-Remote-Control/README.md

 2. On **Android** (Chrome): Tap the menu (⋮) → "Install app" or "Add to Home screen"
 3. On **iOS** (Safari): Tap Share (□↑) → "Add to Home Screen"
 4. The remote control will now work like a native app with offline support!

-Note: If your user does not have `sudo` rights, the shutdown does not work (it _should_ work for everyone who did not change anything on this matter).

 ### Update